 Nancy Carnevale, associate professor, received a PhD from Rutgers University.
-A social and cultural historian of modern America specializing in the history of migration, race, and ethnicity, her research interests include Italian American history, women's and gender history, and ethnoracial relations.
-She teaches courses including: The Immigrant in American History, History of American Women, Italian American History and Culture, and Women and Migration.
+A social and cultural historian of the late nineteenth and twentieth century United States, she specializes in the history of migration, race, and ethnicity and Italian American history in particular.
+Her research interests within Italian American history include language, women's/gender history, and ethnoracial relations.
+She teaches courses including: U.S. Immigration History; U.S. Women's History; Italian America: Past and Present; and, Women and Migration.
 She is the author of A New Language, A New World: Italian Immigrants in the United States, 1890-1945 (University of Illinois Press, 2009), winner of a 2010 American Book Award.
-She is co-editor of the Critical Studies in Italian America book series of Fordham University Press.
+Her current book manuscript in progress--"Neighbor and Nemesis: Italian Americans Encounter African Americans in the Postwar City"--is an exploration of relations between these two groups that uses Newark, New Jersey as a case study.
+She is co-editor of the Critical Studies in Italian America book series of Fordham University Press and has served as an historical consultant on a number of public history projects.
 For more information, view her profile on Academia.edu.

 Social and cultural history of the modern United States; history of migration, race and ethnicity; Italian American history; women and gender history.